Sam-bot-dev/Spam_mail_Model/README.md

 python --version
 ```
+if you want you can take a dataset of your oun or from kaggle
-The dataset is taken from kaggle.
+The dataset that I used was taken from kaggle.